Melissa Etheridge: Personal life

 Etheridge supported Barack Obama's decision to have Pastor Rick Warren speak at his 2009 Presidential inauguration, believing that he can sponsor dialogue to bridge the gap between gay and straight Christians.
-She stated in her column at The Huffington Post that "Sure, there are plenty of hateful people who will always hold on to their bigotry like a child to a blanket.
+She stated in her column at HuffPost that "Sure, there are plenty of hateful people who will always hold on to their bigotry like a child to a blanket.
 But there are also good people out there, Christian and otherwise, that are beginning to listen."

 In 2013, Etheridge called Angelina Jolie's choice to have a double mastectomy to avoid the possibility of breast cancer a "fearful" choice.
 Etheridge told the Washington Blade in an interview that "my belief is that cancer comes from inside you and so much of it has to do with the environment of your body...It's the stress that will turn that gene on or not...I really encourage people to go a lot longer and further before coming to that conclusion."
 Andrea Geduld, the director of the Breast Health Resource Center at Mt.
 Sinai Hospital, criticized Etheridge's remarks.
 Experts also cautioned that Etheridge's statements were not accurate.

 In a 2013 interview with CNN after the U.S. Supreme Court's decisions in United States v.
 Windsor and Hollingsworth v.
 Perry, Etheridge stated that she planned to marry her partner, Linda Wallem.
 The couple married on May 31, 2014, in San Ysidro Ranch in Montecito, California, two days after they both turned 53.

 Etheridge was featured on a 2015 episode of Who Do You Think You Are?

 Starting in 2014, Etheridge partnered with a California medical marijuana dispensary to make cannabis-infused wine.

 A 2016 article in The New York Times stated that Etheridge wore hearing aids.

 In 2019, her daughter, Bailey Cypher, graduated from Columbia University.

 On May 13, 2020, Etheridge announced on her Twitter that Beckett, her son with Cypher, had died of causes related to opioid addiction at the age of 21.
+She wrote the song "Call You", which appears on her 2026 album Rise, as a way to process her grief around his death and attributed it with helping her find a new outlook on life in the wake of his passing.